Code-Institute-Submissions/milestone-project-28/README.md

 o	It would be ideal to have an animation for the landing on the book-now.html page to improve the UX.

 #### Contact-Forms + booking-form:
-o	 Attempted to submit empty forms to verify that an error message about the empty fields appears. o	Attempted to submit single empty "required" fields to verify that an error message appears. o	Attempted to submit an email address in the wrong format to verify that an error message appears. o	Submitted full form in correct format to verify that the form works; the form dump page appears to verify this. o	Issue 1:
+*Attempted to submit empty forms to verify that an error message about the empty fields appears.
+*Attempted to submit single empty "required" fields to verify that an error message appears.
+*Attempted to submit an email address in the wrong format to verify that an error message appears.
+*Submitted full form in correct format to verify that the form works; the form dump page appears to verify this.
+*Issue 1:
-	The name attribute was missing from all forms so no data was being sent/displayed to the form dump.
-This was fixed. o	Issue 2:
+*The name attribute was missing from all forms so no data was being sent/displayed to the form dump.
+This was fixed.
+*Issue 2:
-	The data submitted in the booking form is jumbled up and not in the order that it was filled in on the front-end.
+*The data submitted in the booking form is jumbled up and not in the order that it was filled in on the front-end.
 It is believed that this is due to dividing some of the page up into 2 columns within rows; this issue currently remains there.

 #### More-info:
 o	The more-info links that are linked to the Physiotherapy Section on services.html worked correctly; the same process was undertaken for the more-info links that are linked to the Personal Training section on services.html.